Generic Name: palonosetron (injection) (PAL oh NOE se tron)

 Using palonosetron while you are using certain other medicines can cause high levels of serotonin to build up in your body, a condition called "serotonin syndrome," which can be fatal.
 Tell your doctor if you also use:

-This list is not complete and many other drugs can interact with palonosetron.
+This list is not complete and many other drugs may affect palonosetron.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about Aloxi (palonosetron)